 About Hibachi Chicken

-Hibachi Chicken is a simple and delicious Japanese steakhouse copycat recipe where tender chicken breast is stir-fried along with simple ingredients like garlic, veggies, soy sauce, salt, and pepper.
+Hibachi Chicken is a simple and delicious Japanese steakhouse copycat recipe where the tender chicken breast is stir-fried with simple ingredients like garlic, veggies, soy sauce, salt, and pepper.

-This flavor-packed low carb chicken dish comes together in just 15 minutes when you have the ingredients ready on the table.
+This flavor-packed low-carb chicken dish comes together in just 15 minutes when you have the ingredients ready.

-The word Hibachi in this recipe means “Fire Bowl,” which is a technique of cooking on high heat, that is traditionally done in big ceramic bowls or on a large flat grill.
-But as we are making it at home, we just need a large skillet or a wok.
+The word Hibachi in this recipe means “Fire Bowl,” which is a cooking technique on high heat traditionally done in big ceramic bowls or on a large flat grill.
+But as we make it at home, we need a large skillet or a wok.

-This chicken stir-fry is popularly served over a bed of Hibachi rice along with yum- yum sauce, a creamy mayonnaise-based sauce that takes the overall flavors to another level.
+This chicken stir-fry is popularly served over a bed of Hibachi rice and yum-yum sauce, a creamy mayonnaise-based sauce that takes the overall flavors to another level.

 Ingredients

-Chicken – Boneless skinless chicken breasts work great in this recipe.
-Cut them into thin slices along the grains or into bite-sized pieces.
+Chicken – Boneless skinless chicken breasts or chicken thighs work great in this recipe.
+Cut them into thin slices along the grains or bite-sized pieces.

 Vegetables – I have added mixed bell peppers, onions, and mushrooms, but you can go ahead and add other veggies too.
-Broccoli, zucchini, green beans, asparagus, etc., work perfectly fine.
+Broccoli, zucchini, green beans, bean sprouts, asparagus, etc., work perfectly fine.

-Butter & Oil – I find that a combination of butter and vegetable oil is perfect for making this chicken dish.
-Butter gives it a rich flavor and oil keeps the chicken juicy and moist.
+Butter & Oil – I find a combination of butter and vegetable oil perfect for making this chicken dish.
+Butter gives it a rich flavor, and oil keeps the chicken juicy and moist.

-Soy Sauce – Dark soy sauce is used to add color and flavor to this dish.
-If you are looking for a gluten-free version, use tamari sauce instead.
+Soy Sauce – Dark soy sauce adds color and flavor to Hibachi chicken.
+If you want a gluten-free version, use tamari sauce or coconut aminos instead.

 Salt and Pepper – Lastly, you will need salt and freshly cracked black pepper.

-You can also add some garlic powder and red pepper flakes to this recipe.
+You can also add some garlic powder and red pepper flakes to this homemade hibachi chicken recipe.

 How To Make Hibachi Chicken